xmos/ai_tools/lib_nn/lib_nn/doc/src/ops/conv2d_depthwise.md

 ### Description

 This operator performs a 2D convolution of an input image to produce an output image.
-The convolution is considered "depthwise" when there is no interaction between input channel `j` and output channel `k` unless `j == k`.
+The convolution is considered "depthwise" when there is no interaction between input channel @math{j} and output channel @math{k} unless @math{j=k}.

-@oper{conv2d_depthwise} should be considered specialized version of @oper_ref{conv2d_deep}, optimized for when the 2D sub-tensors given by @math{K[:,r,c,:]} diagonal (and square) matrices.
+@oper{conv2d_depthwise} should be considered specialized version of @oper_ref{conv2d_deep}, optimized for when the 2D sub-tensors given by @math{K[:,r,c,:]} are diagonal (and square) matrices.
 In such a circumstance, the off-diagonal elements can be omitted and the computation can be performed more quickly.

 This operator supports implied padding of the input image in which a specified value (@math{z_0}) is used for all padding channels.

-The @oper{conv2d_depthwise} operator requires a plan and one or more jobs to be initialized before it can be invoked.
-See
-@ref conv2d_depthwise_api below.

-The @oper_ref{conv2d_deep}, @oper_ref{conv2d_1x1}, and @oper_ref{conv2d_shallowin} operators are alternative 2D convolution operators
+The @oper_ref{conv2d_deep}, @oper_ref{conv2d_1x1}, and @oper_ref{conv2d_shallowin} operators are alternative 2D
-specialized for different circumstances.
+convolution operators specialized for different circumstances.

 ### Parameters

 #### Hyperparameters        {#conv2d_depthwise_hyperparams}

 The following are the hyperparameters of @oper{conv2d_depthwise}.
-The hyperparameters for an instance of an operator are fixed at initialization.
-Instances of the @oper{conv2d_depthwise} operator that share the same hyperparameters may also share the same plan and jobs.

 @par